 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This fantasy is a hardcover edition that was published by Katherine Tegen Books on June 7, 2011 and has 641 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Queste, Syren, Fyre
+Other books by this author which I have reviewed include Queste, Syren, Fyre

 Sixth in the Septimus Heap series for middle-grade readers and revolving around Septimus Heap, the seventh son of a seventh son.
 The primary focus is actually on Beetle followed by Septimus and then Simon.